 Sure, goldfish are too big and dirty for a fishbowl, but surely there are other fish that can be kept in bowls, or else they wouldn’t continue to be sold- right?
-Similarly to goldfish, there are other species of fish that are often described as a great candidate for life in a bowl.
-Unfortunately, while there are plenty of fish that can survive in a bowl, there are zero species of fish that can thrive.
+Similar to goldfish, there are other species of fish that are often described as a great candidate for life in a bowl.
+Unfortunately, while there is plenty of fish that can survive in a bowl, there are zero species of fish that can thrive.
 Bowls have some fundamental design flaws which make them bad choices for keeping fish alive and healthy for the long term.

 We have already touched upon how goldfish need a filter- but is that the case for all fish?
 The answer is yes- all fish will benefit greatly from a filtration system in order to keep their environment clear of toxic waste.
-There are some filters that might be able to fit into a fish bowl, depending on the size, but keep in mind that it takes more than just a filter to create a good habitat for your fish.
+There are some filters that might be able to fit into a fishbowl, depending on the size, but keep in mind that it takes more than just a filter to create a good habitat for your fish.

-With the exception of cold water fish-like goldfish- many fish sold in pet stores come from warm climates, and need water to be kept at a certain temperature.
-Betta fish, which are often sold in small cups of water and marketed as the perfect bowl fish, are a classic example.
+With the exception of cold water fish-like goldfish- many fish sold in pet stores come from warm climates and need water to be kept at a certain temperature.
+Betta fish, which are often sold in small cups of water and marketed as the perfect bowl fish, is a classic example.
 Fish who hail from tropical climates need some sort of water heater, or else they are going to have a dramatically decreased lifespan.
 It can be hard to fit a filter in a bowl, let alone the addition of a heater- making it a poor choice for these types of fish.

 The Minimum Requirements for a Pet Goldfish

 Many people are drawn to the fishbowl idea because it seems so easy and affordable.
 There are enormous aquariums out there that can take up an entire room and cost thousands of dollars- definitely out of scope for a beginner.
-However, it can be easy to set up a beginner friendly goldfish tank without resorting to a bowl or breaking the bank- you just need to cover the basics.
+However, it can be easy to set up a beginner-friendly goldfish tank without resorting to a bowl or breaking the bank- you just need to cover the basics.

 - 20 gallons or more.
 It might seem counter-intuitive, but the larger your tank is, the less maintenance it will be to take care of.
 Water changes will be less frequent, and there will be enough space to establish a colony of good bacteria to keep things stable for your fish.
 A simple, glass tank of this size can be found at pet supplies stores for less than $20- and sometimes, the larger sizes can be a better bargain than the smaller ones.
 A goldfish is recommended to have 20 gallons of water for one fish, and an additional 10 gallons per fish after that.

 - A filter.
 Filters come in all shapes and sizes to fit your aquarium, so you can feel free to shop around for one that fits your budget.
 Even a small, sponge filter is preferable to no filtration at all.
-A decent hang on back filter for a small tank will likely run around $15.
+A decent hang-on back filter for a small tank will likely run around $15.

 - Live plants (optional).
 Although some live plants are not a hard necessity for keeping goldfish, they are extremely helpful in absorbing waste chemicals.
 In addition to keeping your tank clean, they have the added benefit of adding some interest for your fish.

 As you can see, it is totally possible to get your goldfish tank set up on a budget without resorting to a cramped and dirty fishbowl.
-However, maybe a 20 gallon tank just isn’t feasible for your space or you are really set on using this fishbowl you got at the flea market.
+However, maybe a 20-gallon tank just isn’t feasible for your space or you are really set on using this fishbowl you got at the flea market.
 I hear you, but a goldfish is not the right choice.